apigee-127/sway/docs/README.md

-swagger-core-api is an API around consuming [Swagger][swagger] definitions.
+A library that simplifies [Swagger][swagger] integrations.
 The APIs provided attempt to solve common problems when working with Swagger definitions, like loading a Swagger definition.  _(For example: You might want to compose a Swagger definition programmatically or you might want to load a Swagger definition from the filesystem...or some URL.)_

-What you will find below is information on how to install swagger-core-api based on your environment.
+What you will find below is information on how to install sway based on your environment.
 You will also find detailed information about how to use the provided APIs.

 # Disclaimer